Mickey Clark

-Mickey Clark is an English financial journalist, currently working for the London Evening Standard and BBC Radio 5 Live.
+Mickey Clark is an English financial journalist, currently working for the London Evening Standard.
 Clark re-joined the Evening Standard in 1999, writing for The Times and the Daily Express in the interim period.

-His first role as a television presenter was on Channel 4's Business Daily from its launch in September 1987.
+His first television role was as a markets commentator on Channel 4's Business Daily from its launch in September 1987.
 He then presented on The Channel 4 Daily until 1991.
 After presenting on CNBC, Sky News and London Weekend Television, he presented three series of BBC 2's Pound for Pound.

-Since its launch, Clark has co-presented Wake Up to Money on BBC Radio 5 Live, formerly with Adrian Chiles, then with Andrew Verity, and later with Adam Parsons.
+From its launch in 1994 until 2020, Clark has co-presented Wake Up to Money on BBC Radio 5 Live, formerly with Adrian Chiles, then with Andrew Verity, and later with Adam Parsons.
 Clark shared the co-hosting responsibility with a range of presenters.

 In February 2020, Clark's contract, and that of financial analyst Louise Cooper, with the BBC were terminated.
 He presented what was supposed to be his last Radio 5 show on 28 February 2020, but subsequently reappeared, from 30 November 2020.